hominoids/SBC_Case_Builder/README.md

 ### Fan and Vent Openings Tab
 This tab handles the fan and cooling options for case designs.
-The *top cover pattern* and *bottom cover pattern* contain several options for the creation of vent patterns that cover the complete top and bottom respectively, including a solid covering.
+The *top cover pattern*, *bottom cover pattern* and *front cover pattern* contain several options for the creation of vent patterns that cover the complete panel, including a solid covering.
 The *cooling* pickbox selects fan and vent openings exclusively for the heatsink associated with the device in SBC Model Framework.
 ```
 disable - turns off the heatsink model and mask
 off - heatsink model is off, mask is on and default will be used